VQ-2: Establishment

 In September 1956, a new and faster carrier-capable A3D-1Q Skywarrior was delivered to the squadron.
-The A3D-1Q, nicknamed "The Whale" was a reconfigured A3D-1 with the bombay closed and an electronic reconnaissance suite installed similar to those of the P4M-1Q and P2V-5F.
+The A3D-1Q, nicknamed "The Whale" was a reconfigured A3D-1 with the bomb bay closed and an electronic reconnaissance suite installed similar to those of the P4M-1Q and P2V-5F.
 The Whale was a carrier-capable high-wing, twin-jet aircraft with a crew of four.
 The A-3 was also one of the fastest non-afterburner aircraft in the US Armed Forces with a service ceiling significantly higher than the Mercators and Neptunes which gave the aircraft a greater area of coverage.
 The squadron also received an A3D-1 which it use like the P2V-3.
 Although the pilots and navigators came to the command after carrier-qualifying, the squadron operated the A-3 from land bases until the next decade unlike her sister squadron VQ-1.
 With the high tempo of operations and depot-level maintenance for the three models back in the continental United States (CONUS), it is unsurprising that on 1 June 1957, the command had three P4M-1Q, two A3D-1Q, two P2V-5F, one A3D-1, and one P2V-3 reported in its table of organization (TOE).

 The Lebanon Crisis in 1958 on 15 July 1958, saw a P4M-1Q and aircrew shift south from Incirlik to fly out of Beirut while the US Marines and US Army were deployed there at the behest of Camille Chamoun, the President of Lebanon.
 VQ-2 operated out of Beirut Airport through the remainder of the summer and into the fall, departing with the withdrawal of US forces after stabilization in October 1958.